-Staff should only discuss concerns with the DSL, headteacher or chair of governors (depending on who is the subject of the concern).
+Staff should only discuss concerns with the DSL, Interim Head of School or chair of governors (depending on who is the subject of the concern).
 That person will then decide who else needs to have the information and they will disseminate it on a 'need-to-know' basis.